parityapp/ML-NLP/README.md

 The Parity App uses the following Natural Language Processing and Machine Learning routines for answering the users queries.

-## Libraries and their versions:
-1. Numpy
-2. Scikit-learn
-3. Gensim

 ## Algoritms Implemented:
 ### 1. For Message Summary:
 #### (a) KL Divergence : (Implemented from scratch)